Safe-DS/DSL/docs/Stdlib/python/Tutorials/data_processing.md

 ### Using an OrdinalEncoder to deal with strings in a column

 The third method to deal with strings in your data is the [OrdinalEncoder][safeds.data.tabular.transformation.OrdinalEncoder].
-This encoder works like the label encoder but keeps an order of the encoded values.
-This order has to be provided with the fitting method.
+This encoder works like the label encoder but keeps the order of the encoded values.
+This order has to be provided when creating the encoder.

 ```python
 from safeds.data.tabular.transformation import OrdinalEncoder